Recent and Non Recent School Leavers

 You are a non-Year 12 applicant if you:

-- are not attempting an Australian Year 12 qualification in 2010 or an International Baccalaureate (IB) in Australia in 2010 or;
+- are not attempting an Australian Year 12 qualification in 2014 or an International Baccalaureate (IB) in Australia in 2013 or

-- are attempting a Queensland Year 12 in 2010 as an external student or;
+- are attempting a Queensland Year 12 in 2014 as an external student or

-- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2010 or;
+- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2014 or

 - received an offer through UAC last year and were granted deferment.

 If you are a local school-leaver and your Australian Tertiary Admission Rank (ATAR) is within five points of the cut-off, you may also be considered for a Flexible Entry place on the basis of additional criteria such as your HSC performance in subjects relevant to your UAC preferences.
-For 2011, the Flexible Entry scheme may offer places in the Bachelor of Arts, Bachelor of Arts (Media and Communications), Bachelor of Arts (Languages), Bachelor of Political, Economic and Social Sciences, Bachelor of Socio-Legal Studies, Bachelor of International and Global Studies and Bachelor of Arts/ Bachelor of Social Work.
+For 2015, the Flexible Entry scheme may offer places in the Bachelor of Arts, Bachelor of Arts (Media and Communications), Bachelor of Arts (Languages), Bachelor of Economics, Bachelor of Political, Economic and Social Sciences, Bachelor of International and Global Studies and Bachelor of Arts/Bachelor of Social Work.

-Consult the UAC Guide or the faculty website at the time of your UAC application for full details: sydney.edu.au/arts
+Consult the UAC Guide or the University website at the time of your UAC application for full details: sydney.edu.au/flexible-entry.

-If you are an international student, you should consult the University of Sydney International Undergraduate Prospectus or the International Office for relevant academic and English-language requirements and fee information.
-See the International Office website for more information:
+If you are an international student, visit the University's Future Students website for relevant academic and English language requirements and fee information.

 If you are an Australian citizen or a holder of an Australian permanent humanitarian visa, you can pay the student contribution to the cost of your course in three different ways: